selendra/selendra-sdk/docs/guides/migration/from-ethers.md

 # Migration Guide: From Ethers.js to Selendra SDK

-This guide helps developers familiar with Ethers.js transition to the Selendra SDK while leveraging their existing knowledge.
+This guide helps developers familiar with Ethers.js transition to the Selendra SDK.

-## 🎯 Quick Reference
+## Quick Reference

 | Ethers.js Concept | Selendra SDK Equivalent |
 |-------------------|------------------------|